Emerging Themes: Who wants to federate a full article?

 Starlight Princess adalah slot video bertema fantasi anime yang dikembangkan oleh Pragmatic Play, provider ternama di industri iGaming.
 Sejak diluncurkan, game ini cepat menjadi favorit para pemain berkat tampilan visualnya yang memukau, gameplay yang menghibur, dan potensi kemenangan besar hingga 15.000x taruhan.
 Games ini dapat anda temukan di Situs Slot Resmi Taurus77 yang telah dipercaya dan bersertifikat resmi PAGCOR.1

-The above quote is pulled from a WriteAs instance.
+The above quote is pulled from a WriteFreely instance.
 It is either SEO spam, advertisement for online casinos, or both.
-Long-form spam can be trivially found on many WriteAs and Plume instances, as on WordPress sites.
 Such content also gives you an idea who would actually like to federate full articles: Starlight Princess would.
+Yet this is not isolated example.
+Long-form spam can be trivially found on many WriteFreely, Plume and WordPress sites2.
+Together with Ghost, these applications make up the current ecology of long-form content applications in the fediverse.

 How could long-form federation meet publishers’ needs?

-However, at the same time the people we spoke to did indicate there would be interest in federating full articles under some conditions.
-We list some of the different things we’ve heard in this direction:
+Our interviewees did however indicate their interest in federating full articles under some conditions.
+We list some of the different things we’ve heard:

-Those outlets who already adapted their content to web publishing2 saw possibility for federating full articles.
-That means that it is likely more suited for (certain forms) blogging and newsletters, as it addresses concerns around formatting and layout.
+Those outlets who already adapted their content to web publishing4 saw possibility for federating full articles.
+That means that it is likely more suited for (certain forms of) blogging and newsletters, as it addresses concerns around formatting and layout.
+If you already have a newsletter, why not add another publishing channel?

-Distributing articles to paying subscribers would be an option several respondents expressed interest in3.
-Ultimately the main goal of the metrics that publishers employed is to know how well their reach is.
+Distributing articles to paying subscribers would be an option several respondents expressed interest in5.
+Ultimately the main goal of the metrics that publishers employed is to know their reach is.
 Metrics are also one of the big reasons publishers want readers on their own site.
 These metrics are used as educated guesses how clicks can convert in to revenue.
-Tying federation to revenue thus eases those funding concerns.
+Tying federation to revenue addresses those funding concerns and potentially removes the need for metrics.

-Aggregate metrics could make it easier to know and prove to colleagues and decision-makers that investing in this ecosystem is the right decision.
+Aggregate metrics could make it easier to know and prove to colleagues and decision-makers that investing in this ecosystem is the right decision and would therefore make the ecosystem more interesting to publish in.

 Reply controls and moderation capabilities on federated long-form content respond to publishers need for influencing or controlling the context their materials are published in or circulated in.

-1. “Starlight Princess is an anime fantasy-themed video slot developed by Pragmatic Play, a leading provider in the iGaming industry.
+- “Starlight Princess is an anime fantasy-themed video slot developed by Pragmatic Play, a leading provider in the iGaming industry.
 Since its launch, the game has quickly become a player favorite thanks to its stunning visuals, entertaining gameplay, and massive win potential of up to 15,000x the stake.
 You can find this game on the trusted and PAGCOR-certified official Taurus77 slot site”.
 Machine translated from Indonesian.
-Original at @taurus77 @retrogarde.de ↩︎
+This is spam that we reproduce for illustrative purposes.
+The Original is at @taurus77 @retrogarde.de ↩︎